squid-cache/squid-cache.github.io/docs/ConfigExamples/Authenticate/Bypass.md

-This example configuration will allow any user access to whitelisted sites without asking for identification, users in group A will be able to access sites in list A, users in group B will be able to access sites from group B and noone will be able to access anything else.
+This example configuration will allow any user access to whitelisted sites without asking for identification, users in group A will be able to access sites in list A, users in group B will be able to access sites from group B and no one will be able to access anything else.

 ## Advanced configuration